leeroybrun/node-http-server/README.md

 ## Use, share & improve !

 This is my first Node.js project, so it's certainly not perfect.
 Don't hesitate to share, comment and improve !

+I know there is already a `http-server` module in npm, but when creating this project I had no ideas for a "creative" name...
+I juste created it for personnal use, so for now it's gonna stay like that.
+If someone have any idea for another name, feel free to send me an email. :-)

 You can contact me directly here : leeroy.brun@gmail.com Or on my website : http://www.leeroy.me